 For Americans, November is a significant month of the year due to Thanksgiving.
-It is a time to be grateful for what one has, and to appreciate all the good things in one’s life.
+It is a time to be grateful for what one has and to appreciate all the good things in one’s life.
 It is a time of food, family, and fun.
 But for gamers, the end of November may have a different significance.
 Today is November 24, and for those of us who were alive during the early ’90s, we may remember it as a day of great significance in video game history.
-Because back in 1992, November 24 was also known as Sonic 2sday.
+Back on November 24, 1992, it was also known as Sonic 2sday.
 It was the day that Sonic the Hedgehog 2 was released, and it was a day that shook up the gaming industry.

-For many people during this gaming generation, Sonic the Hedgehog 2 is their favourite game in the franchise.
+For many people during this gaming generation, Sonic the Hedgehog 2 is their favorite game in the franchise.
 And hey, it is a darn good Sonic game and a darn good platformer.
 It took a lot of what was in the original Sonic the Hedgehog and polished it to an even greater experience.
-The quality and success of Sonic 2 helped cement Sega and the Genesis as a contender against Nintendo and the SNES.
+The quality and success of Sonic 2 helped cement Sega and Genesis as contenders against Nintendo and the SNES.
 This was the start of where Sonic was getting shot up into the ranks of video game superstars.

 A Blur From the Past